bagreen/OSCP-Study-Guide/Random.md

 ## Finding web server subdirectories
 `gobuster dir -u '(IP)' -x (format) -w /usr/share/wordlists/dirbuster/(chosen wordlist) -o (output file)`

+Sometimes you may want to use /usr/share/wordlists/seclists/ instead

 ## Reverse shells
 ### Where can they be found?
 On Kali, find most in `/opt/nishang/Shells/`, `/usr/share/laudanum/php/`